What is a Forest Garden?

 - Low maintenance

-- A forest garden is a productive garden, growing food and wood crops.
+- A forest garden is a productive garden, growing food, wood and other crops.

 - It is multi-layered, using all available space in 4 dimensions.

 - Supplies its own nutrients with mineral accumulators and nitrogen fixing plants.

 - As a balanced ecosystem, the wildlife predators keep the pests in check.